 Sensitivity reduce of insecticide target sites and activity enhance of detoxification enzymes were be identified as the most important causes in the resistance to insecticides.
-The target mutation sites of the nicotinic acetylcholine receptors (nAChR), V101I and R81T confers neonicotinoid resistance to aphids (Myzus persicae and Aphis gossypii ) (Xu et al., 2022; Mezei et al., 2020; Sial et al., 2020).
-A target site mutation of nAChR (Y151S) was known as the main factor of target-site insensitivity to imidacloprid in Nilaparvata lugens (Shao et al., 2011; Hirata et al., 2009).
+The target mutation sites of the nicotinic acetylcholine receptors (nAChR), V101I and R81T confers neonicotinoid resistance to aphids (Myzus persicae and Aphis gossypii ) (Mezei et al., 2020; Sial et al., 2020; Xu et al., 2022).
+A target site mutation of nAChR (Y151S) was known as the main factor of target-site insensitivity to imidacloprid in N. lugens (Hirata et al., 2009; Shao et al., 2011).